In the winter, are you a bit chilly when you sit near your sliding patio door?

 Sometimes, aligning the door by adjusting the rollers may not be possible due to deterioration of the rollers themselves and then roller replacement is necessary.
 This situation is often quite apparent as the operating door most likely has become more difficult to move than it had been in the past.

 Even if the door is aligned properly and sufficient weatherstripping has been properly installed, but the framing of the patio door system is aluminum, you will still feel cold air emanating from the metal.
 Aluminum is a poor insulating material… wood is better.
+Read this new post for a better Understanding How Insulation Functions.

 Additionally, if you see a little condensation or cloudy glass in spots that you can’t clean, it’s because it’s inside between the glass panes, telling you the Thermopane has lost its seal and insulating properties.
 The surface of the glass inside the home will now be colder.